FelixAburto/Detection-Engineering/README.md

 <b>Results:</b>

-Now that we have set our rule we can try to spawn another reverse shell and trigger the alert.
-We can view the alert by going to "Security" and selecting the "Alerts" option.
-This is what the alert should look like when it triggers.
+Now that we’ve configured our rule, you can test it by attempting to spawn another reverse shell.
+When the rule is triggered, you can view the alert by navigating to "Security" and selecting the "Alerts" option.
+The alert should display with the specified details, showing that the rule has detected and responded to the reverse shell by isolating the affected machine.

 <p align="center">
 <img src="https://i.imgur.com/SzB7Tcr.png" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>
 </p>

-After Elastic triggers the alert Elastic Defend will isolate our Windows VM from our network.
-This is what it would look like when this action is performed.
+Once Elastic triggers the alert, Elastic Defend will initiate the isolation of your Windows VM from the network.
+This action will prevent the VM from communicating with other devices, effectively containing any potential threat.
+The isolation process will be reflected in the Elastic Defend dashboard, where you will see the status of the Windows VM change to indicate that it has been quarantined.

 <p align="center">
 <img src="https://i.imgur.com/hfsLhi0.gif" height="150%" width="150%" alt="Detection Engineering Logo Team Ghost"/>